 - Since we’re talking about swimming, make sure to bring beach towels/mats, floating aids and sandcastle equipment.
 If you’re driving, these won’t take up much room, and it means the kids will have them right away (if you’re in a two-parent household, this means that one parent can unpack while the other parent takes the kids to the pool).

 - We did not bring a lot of food from the UK as we were keen to enjoy all the lovely French food.
 I brought a few cartons of long-life Lactofree milk as my son and I are lactose-intolerant.
-We also brought snacks for the car ride, and a variety pack of mini cereals (a must for our family holidays).
+We also brought ketchup and mayonnaise.
+And we brought snacks for the car ride, and a variety pack of mini cereals (a must for our family holidays).
 The welcome pack included tea and coffee but Husband and I brought our favourites from home.

 - Normally I wouldn’t pack a book on a family holiday.
 I never get the chance to relax and read.
 But I actually had free time on our Eurocamp holiday thanks to the fabulous kids’ club.
 Just about every day, my children would spend two hours at the kids club while I went to the pool.
 I read two books and one magazine.

 So, that’s it.
 I hope I haven’t forgotten anything.
 Although as the mum, I have been known to forget to pack my socks or underpants while everyone else has everything.